Chapler1/Ophelia---Automated-Calendar/README.md

 ___
 ## Create account
 - create a new account or account already exists and go to home screen
-- configure hours when you sleep &amp; hours when you dont want the app to schedule you <span color="red">"freetime"</span>
+- configure hours when you sleep &amp; hours when you dont want the app to schedule you <span style="color:red;"><ins>"freetime"</ins></span>
+- Confirmation screen when you finish configuring new account.
 ![WireframeMakeAcct](https://github.com/Sean-Shmulevich/Ophelia/blob/main/.images/WireframeMakeAcct.png)